Happy clients make happy guides

 * * *

 It's easy to keep a client happy when things are going well.
-When the plan goes awry, your guiding skills are truly tested.
+Your guiding skills are truly tested when the plan goes awry.
 It takes diligence to hone your skills at managing client expectations, but it's worth it.
 It will lead you to the grail of mountain guiding: return clients and lasting friendships.

 A checklist for managing client expectations through communication